5cover/psdc/docs/Done.md

 Or maybe we can stay with what we have now.
 Maybe this is ok.

 Yes, this is probably fine.
 We already have SourceTokens.Empty as a special case, indicating that this node was created *ex nihilo*.

+## Simplify Values

+The core need is for constant folding and expression type evaluation

+If both values of a binary operation are constant, we're able to evaluate the type AND the value

+If one of the values isn't constant, we can only evaluate the type

+We need to express expression logic in a way that computes the value if possible, but always computes the type

+What i was doing until now : making the underlying value of Value optional.
+But this means we use Values just to wrap EvaluatedTypes.
+It would be better to operate with EvaluatedTypes directly.

+Does Value.NonConst even make sense?
+Having a Value implies that we have a value?
+Unless we define Value as an abstraction for where a value is expected, which may or may not be compile-time known.

+In this case NonConst shouldn't exist.
+My main issue with this is that we're pretty much duplicating the hierarchy between EvaluatedType and Value.
+Is this a problem?

+Could these two hierarchies evolve in different directions?
+In other words, could we have value classes that don't map to an obvious type?

+A value is of a type?
+IF A value is of type boolean, is it a boolean value?
+Yes!
+AND It couldn't be any other way!

+### CreateValue in EvaluatedType

+Maybe a CreateValue method in EvaluatedType?
+So a type can create an instance of itself given a implementation-defined primitive type

+But what if it can't?
+There is no such thing as a file literal?
+Then, simply don't provide a CreateValue method.

+Who will call this method?
+The same ones who call Value constructors, that is:

+- Literals

+### No more generics

+You know, this is a mess.
+A big mess.
+Becuase i have to pass around the underlying type in order to operate on it.
+How is this problem solved in CraftinInterpreters?

+- Pass underlying values as `Object`
+- Cast them to the proper type depending on the operator
+- Catch cast failure and emit an error message for the expression

+Values are not wrapped and expressed directly as their underlying type.
+This is a problem for me - String and LengthedString are different types that happen to have the same underlying type.

+Still, i coud simply have a `Value` class with a `Type` and `UnderlyingValue` as `object` &mdash; in `ConstantFolding`, switch on `Type` and downcast `UnderlyingValue`.

+But if we know the `Type`, we should let it perform the cast; it's the one responsible for choosing the underlying type after all.
+So maybe we call `TUnderlying InstantiableType.GetUnderlyingValue(Value value) => (TUnderlying)value.UnderlyingType` (static abstract)